 - Antidepressants.
 Many types of antidepressants can help relieve pain.
 For some people with myofascial pain syndrome, amitriptyline appears to reduce pain and improve sleep.

 - Sedatives.
-Clonazepam (Klonopin) helps relax muscles affected by myofascial pain syndrome.
+Clonazepam (Klonopin) helps treat the anxiety and poor sleep that sometimes occur with myofascial pain syndrome.
 It must be used carefully because it can cause sleepiness and can be habit-forming.

 A physical therapist can devise a plan to help relieve your pain based on your signs and symptoms.
 Physical therapy to relieve myofascial pain syndrome may involve: